dojo/examples/custom-element-menu/README.md

 ## Usage

-To use `todo-mvc`, clone the `examples` repository and install the npm dependencies:
+To use the `custom-element-menu`, clone the `examples` repository and install the npm dependencies:

 ```shell
 git clone https://github.com/dojo/examples